Election 2022: Incumbent state senator faces primary challenge in 35th Senate District

-This is the eighth in a series of articles outlining competitive races in McHenry County ahead of the June 28 primary.
-Check out nwherald.com/election for more election coverage.

-Read about the McHenry County Board District 2 candidates running in the Democratic primary here, Republicans running in District 3 here, Republicans running in District 4 here, Republicans running in District 5 here, Democratic candidates for county clerk here and Democrats running for the Illinois Supreme Court here and Republicans here.

-An incumbent with over 30 years of experience in the Illinois General Assembly will face off against a self-described “baby” compared to other politicians for the Republican nomination in the 35th Illinois Senate District.
+An incumbent with more than 30 years of experience in the Illinois General Assembly will face off against a self-described “baby” compared with other politicians for the Republican nomination in the 35th Illinois Senate District.

 The candidates are incumbent Dave Syverson of Cherry Valley and newcomer Eli Nicolosi of Rockford.
 The winner of the June primary will go on to the November election, in which no other candidates have filed so far.